chansooligans/oagdedupe/docs/source/index.rst

 ===================================

 **Dedupe** is a Python library for scalable entity resolution, using active learning to learn blocking configurations and clasify matches.
-See :ref:`Getting Started<Installation>` for installation and setup instructions and :ref:`User Guide<#user-guide-intro>` for more detailed methodology.
+See :ref:`Getting Started<Installation>` for installation and setup instructions.
+See :ref:`User Guide<Intro>` for more detailed methodology.

 The diagaram below shows an overview of the pipeline.